elastic/elastic-charts/api/charts.api.md

     Text: "text";
 }>;

+// Warning: (ae-missing-release-tag) "ArcSeriesStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ArcSeriesStyle {
     // (undocumented)
     arc: ArcStyle;
 }

+// Warning: (ae-missing-release-tag) "ArcStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface ArcStyle {
     // Warning: (ae-forgotten-export) The symbol "Color" needs to be exported by the entry point index.d.ts